Northwest Indian War: Legacy

-Future Native American resistance movements were unable to form a union matching the size or capability that the Northwestern Confederacy had displayed.
-Author Wiley Sword writes that although the 19th century American Indian Wars received more attention, their fates were determined during wars of the 1790s.
+Future Native American resistance movements could not form a union matching the size or capability that the Northwestern Confederacy had displayed.
+Author Wiley Sword writes that although the 19th century American Indian Wars received more attention, their fates were determined during the wars of the 1790s.
 American historians of the 19th century largely ignored this war, which did not fit their patriotic narrative.
-As such, there is no standard name or starting date for this war.
+As such, this war has no standard name or starting date.
 According to Hogeland (2017), "The first war the United States ever fought, in which the U.S. Army itself came into being, would never even be given a name."
-In 1914, a publication referred to the conflict as the "Northwest Indian Wars, Ohio" dating it from 1790 to 1795, although it also called the 1811 Battle of Tippecanoe the "Northwest Indian War, Indiana".
+In 1914, a publication referred to the conflict as the "Northwest Indian Wars, Ohio", dating it from 1790 to 1795, although it was also called the 1811 Battle of Tippecanoe the "Northwest Indian War, Indiana".
 A frequently cited 1964 PhD dissertation calls it the "Northwest Indian War, 1784–1795."
 In other publications of this era, it was known as "Little Turtle's War."
 In the first book-length study of the war, Sword (1985) refers to it as the "United States-Indian War of 1790 to 1795."
 Sugden (2000) gives an earlier start date, referring to the "Indian war of 1786 to 1795."
-A 2001 study suggests naming the conflict the "Miami Confederacy War," but Grenier (2005) disagrees, since the war involved Ohio Native tribes, and suggests the "Ohio Indian War of 1790–1795" instead, although noting historians had taken to calling it the "Northwest Indian War."
+A 2001 study suggested naming the conflict the "Miami Confederacy War," but Grenier (2005) disagreed since the war involved Ohio Native tribes and suggested the "Ohio Indian War of 1790–1795" instead, although noting historians had taken to calling it the "Northwest Indian War."

 Because all active duty units (except one field artillery company) were disbanded after the American Revolution, the Northwest Indian War is among earliest campaign listed in United States Army lineages.
 It is noted with the Indian Wars Campaign streamer.